-Our user-centric guideline supports precise comparisons across different multidimensional data projection techniques.
-However, it could be further extended by considering a wider range of application domains that could introduce new visualization scenarios, such as volumetric data sets with continuous scatterplots.
-The tasks we have defined are specific neither to a particular projection algorithm nor dataset.
-Although we delineate a number of example tasks within each of our taxonomic task classifications, they are not intended to be exhaustive.
-We believe that our guideline could easily incorporate additional tasks; in future work we plan to extend it with further user-centric tasks.
-We argue that projection methods are distinct in their characteristics in terms of both sparseness and distance distribution, and that the nature of the task (in taxonomic terms) should guide the visualization design.
-Our taxonomy can be used for examining projection layouts and scatterplots in order to analyze how users perceive multidimensional data in a variety of situations.
-We also incorporate recent findings about perception rules and cognitive processes as a valuable source of information for such analyses; our guideline can help in categorizing possible tasks when analyzing multidimensional data visualizations.
-These user-centric tasks could be used as a guideline for assessing when other scatterplot visualization techniques are appropriate, such as Star Coordinates [50], StretchPlots [26, 27], or even animations based on point cloud datasets [51]; future work will explore the application of our guideline to a wider range of existing techniques.
+Our taxonomy supports precise comparisons across different multidimensional data projection techniques.
+However, it can be extended by considering more application domains like volumetric data sets, which may introduce new VEs like continuous scatterplots.
+We argue that projection methods are distinct in their characteristics in terms of sparseness and distance distribution, and that the nature of the task (in taxonomic terms) should guide the visualization design.
+We believe that our taxonomy can be used for examining projection layouts and scatterplots to see how users perceive multidimensional data.
+We also incorporate findings about perception rules (e.g., Gestalt laws) and cognitive processes like visual attention as a valuable source of information for such analyses.
+Our taxonomy can help in categorizing possible tasks when analyzing a multidimensional data visualization.
+These tasks can be used as guidelines for assessing other visualization techniques as well, such as Star Coordinates (Van Long and Linsen, 2011).